phac-nml/irida/doc/developer/interface/icons/index.md

 The IRIDA UI relies heavily on [Font Awesome](http://fortawesome.github.io/Font-Awesome/) for vector icons.
 In order to ensure consistent use of icons within the UI a Thymeleaf dialect was created.

+If the type of icon selected is not available an error will be thrown and the page will not render.

 Dialect Usage
 -------------